5 Usage-Based Pricing Examples to Improve Your Pricing Strategy

 Share this on

-Once a business does make the choice to shift to UBP, what should they be trying to achieve?
+Once a business does make the choice to shift to UBP or a hybrid pricing strategy, what should they be trying to achieve?
 We consider three goals to be paramount:

 1. Extract more value from existing customers